 The Building Height and Tall Buildings SPD [Part 2, 2.13] introduction explains that it is not designed to encourage tall buildings, but rather to allow the Council more control over any planning applications for large or tall buildings that come forward in the future.
 Chapter 6 is dedicated to Maidenhead town centre, and states that tall buildings are not the only way to deliver high density, as it can also be achieved by increasing the context height of a wider area.
-As significant work and analysis went into the Building Height and Tall Buildings SPD, the approach taken here has been to reinforce the conclusions of the SPD by incorporating them into Neighbourhood Plan policy.
+As significant work and analysis went into the Building Height and Tall Buildings SPD (itself informed by the Tall Buildings Technical and Baseline Study and the Tall Buildings Strategy, both updated in 2022), the approach taken here has been to reinforce the conclusions of the SPD by incorporating them into Neighbourhood Plan policy.